Password Compliance

 Compliance

-But forcing it would be disruptive
+But forcing it would disrupt people's banking experience

-While users are accustomed to being asked to change passwords on other websites, they don’t expect this from their banks.
-When signing in to online or mobile banking, clients typically intend to complete quick, often time-sensitive transactions.
+• While users are accustomed to being asked to change passwords on other websites, they don’t expect it from their banks.

-My tactical approach to ship fast
+The initial proposal to ship fast

 1. Re-platform and refresh to incorporate the most recent UI patterns and enable advanced encryption technology.